opencloud-community/ot-setup/README.md

 ### Reverse-Proxy and SSL certificates

 Get valid SSL certificates for your DNS records at the certificate authority of your choice.
-We recommend using [letsencrypt](https://letsencrypt.org/) in combination with [certbot](https://certbot.eff.org/) for this.
+We recommend using [letsencrypt](https://letsencrypt.org/) in combination with [certbot](https://certbot.eff.org/) for this purpose.

 Set up a reverse proxy that terminates the SSL connections and forward the requests to the appropriate OpenTalk upstream services.
 When you use the default ports, the services listen on the following ports on the local interface: